chr7stos/datasciencecoursera/Getting-cleaning-data-project/CodeBook.md

 [67] "FrequencyBodyBodyGyroJerkMag-Mean"              "FrequencyBodyBodyGyroJerkMag-StandardDeviation"

 ```
 with Gyro = Gyroscope
 and Acc = Accelerometer
 and Mag = Magnitute
-The variables are self explanatory.
-I did not rename the above three names into the full names as to avoid having very long variable names.